-- Statement of Intent—A brief statement about why you are interested in attending graduate school and a declaration of your intended major area or concentration in art.
-Include the area in which you wish to concentrate, your application may be delayed in processing of you do not.
+- Statement of Intent—A brief statement about why you are interested in attending graduate school and a declaration of your intended concentration in art.

 - Resume—Your resume should include relevant professional experience and an exhibition record if you have one.

-- Two letters of recommendation—Applicants are required to provide a minimum of two (2) letters of recommendation with their application materials.
-We do not have a required format for these letters.
+- Two letters of recommendation—Applicants are required to provide contact information for a minimum of two (2) recommenders with their application materials in Slideroom.
+Your recommenders will receive an email from Slideroom to enter their recommendation.

-- TA/TF Application—This form is now online and the link to the form will be available shortly.
+- TA/TF Application—This form is now online, and the this is the link to the form.

 - Scholarships—Apply online at the Toulouse Graduate School and CVAD website for graduate scholarships.